AObuchow/Eclipse-Spectrum-Theme/README.md

 - Gives Eclipse a clean visual overhaul

-- Allows Eclipses' Project Explorer font to be set.
+- Allows Eclipse's Project Explorer font to be set.

 - Provides customization options for the colors used in the theme